1950 East Pakistan riots: Chittagong District

-On 12 February anti-Hindu riots started in Chittagong.
+On 12 February, anti-Hindu riots started in Chittagong.
 The riots were instigated and organized by Fazlul Quader Chowdhury.
 At night the city went up in flames.
-Hindus were killed in Chittagong proper and adjoining areas such as Noapara, Chowdhury Hat, Patiya, Boalkhali and Sitakunda.
+Hindus were killed in Chittagong proper and adjoining areas such as Noapara, Chowdhury Hat, Patiya, Boalkhali, and Sitakunda.
 In one incident, almost all the Hindu passengers of a train were killed in Pahartali.
 The Hindu pilgrims who had assembled in Sitakunda on the occasion of Maha Shivaratri were attacked by Muslim mobs.
-Nellie Sengupta, member of East Bengal assembly from Chittagong wrote to the Liaquat Ali Khan, the Prime Minister of Pakistan about the anti-Hindu riots in Chittagong.
+Nellie Sengupta, member of East Bengal assembly from Chittagong, wrote to Liaquat Ali Khan, the Prime Minister of Pakistan, about the anti-Hindu riots in Chittagong.

 In Chittagong District, four persons from the Buddhist community, including a police inspector, were stabbed, and monasteries were demolished.
-The residences of some Buddhist families in Fatickchari police station area and that of a Buddhist zamindar in Lamburhat under Rowjan police station was burnt to ashes.
-As a consequence large numbers of Buddhist people migrated to the Lushai Hills in India.
+The residences of some Buddhist families in the Fatickchari police station area and that of a Buddhist zamindar in Lamburhat under the Rowjan police station were burnt to ashes.
+As a consequence, large numbers of Buddhist people migrated to the Lushai Hills in India.

-After the pogroms, Prafulla Chandra Ghosh, the erstwhile Chief Minister of West Bengal went to visit Chittagong.
-Sanjib Prasad Sen, a former anti-British revolutionary took him on a tour of the affected areas.
-With the help from former revolutionaries Binod Bihari Chowdhury and Birendra Lal Chowdhury, Sen prepared a list of persons killed in the riots.
+After the pogroms, Prafulla Chandra Ghosh, the erstwhile Chief Minister of West Bengal, went to visit Chittagong.
+Sanjib Prasad Sen, a former anti-British revolutionary, took him on a tour of the affected areas.
+With help from former revolutionaries Binod Bihari Chowdhury and Birendra Lal Chowdhury, Sen prepared a list of persons killed in the riots.